Three basic functions of language: Informative, Expressive, and Directive Language

 Directive language

 This one gets a little more complex, but it essentially is a way to get a response from somebody that you are communicating with in a typical conversation.
-Some would say that directive language is typically used to give a command of some sort to somebody.
+Directive language gives a command to somebody.

 philosophy.lander.edu